 These Southern Cajun Fried Corn are super easy to make and come together in under 30 minutes.
-Serve them as a side or as an appetizer.
+Serve them as a side or as an appetizer (vegetarian, gluten-free).

-It is an easy and quick recipe where sweet corn is flavored with cajun seasoning, paprika, cayenne powder, chicken stock, and butter.
+It is an easy and quick recipe where sweet corn kernels are flavored with cajun seasoning, paprika, cayenne powder, chicken stock, and butter.
 This is how they make it in Missouri!

-You can also serve it as a snack with your evening tea or coffee or as a munchie with your cocktails/mocktails for your house parties.
+You can also serve it as a snack with your evening tea or coffee or as a munchie with your cocktails or mocktails for your house parties.

 I sometimes serve it as a side dish with my Southern-style dinners.